-We would like to emphasize here again that our calculation provides a conservative estimate of the excess energy, for reasons outlined in Section 2.
-Moreover, we have used a constant density and temperature in time for the ICM gas (for clusters with a given $z_f$ ), which is not very realistic.
-In reality, the density at higher redshift will be smaller, and the inclusion of a density-dependent $f{p\,dV}$ will only increase the estimate of excess energy (since this fraction increases with decreasing density).
+We would like to emphasize here again that the our calculation provides a conservative estimate of the excess energy, for reasons outlined in § (3.2).
+Moreover, we have used a constant density and temperature in time for the ICM gas (for clusters with a given z_f), which is not very realistic.
+In reality, the density at higher redshift will be smaller, and the inclusion of a density dependent f{pdV} will only increase the estimate of excess energy (since this fraction increases with decreasing density).